-If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a written record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from S:\safeguarding: Cause for Concern (2015) Yellow.
+If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the designated professionals detailed below and provide them with a record of your concern.
+This should be completed on CPOMS.
+A paper record can be used for those who do not have access to CPOMS.
+A copy of the Cause for Concern form to complete is attached to this and others can be obtained from S:\safeguarding: Cause for Concern (2015) Yellow.
 Please ensure you complete all sections as described.

-If you are unable to locate them ask a member of the school office staff to find them and to ask them to speak with you immediately about a confidential and urgent matter.
+If you are unable to locate them ask a member of the school office staff to find them and to ask that a member of the safeguarding team speak with you immediately about a confidential and urgent matter.